FyiurAmron/stocks-symfony/README.md

 `symfony/bin/phpunit`

-... to execute the provided example functional test.
+... from the project root to execute the provided example functional test case.